In state and federal policy issues, we represent the interests of land trusts and work to advance conservation in Oregon.

 In 2020, COLT will work to advance carbon reduction programs and opportunities.
 Also, we recognize Oregon’s lands and waters play a critical role in storing and sequestering carbon and by conserving natural and working lands, land trusts can help fight the climate crisis.

 On an ongoing basis, COLT will respond proactively to significant legislative and administrative threats and opportunities that impact private lands conservation.

 We support the state's 100-year Water Vision and the role natural lands play in keeping water clean for people and wildlife.
 We urge the legislature to set aside the necessary resources to support the state’s water needs assessment, analysis and prioritization process in the next biennium.

-HB 5539 and HB 5540 provide funding for the Oregon Watershed Enhancement Board (OWEB) to protect and restore healthy watersheds and natural habitats for future generations.
+The Oregon Watershed Enhancement Board (OWEB) funding protects and restores healthy watersheds and natural habitats for future generations.
 We support the OWEB budget and grant program.